eclipse-zenoh/zenoh-ts/README.md

    tcp/....
    ```

-2. Build both the plugin and the router from the sources:
+3. Build both the plugin and the router from the sources manually:

    Build the plugin `zenoh-plugin-remote-api`